zchpit/WinFormsCrud/README.md

 - application that can be used and tested as it is (it's simple, but we can show this to customer and talk what he/she would like to change)
 - sample unit tests for business logic (later it would be nice to add integration tests)
 - Report -> execute stored procedure and generate json file with report data -> simples possible solution but it works
+- instead of using HttpRequest that have errors inside (don't realese sockets) I have used Flurl.Http

 Test users:
 login: user